HMS Defence (1763): Career

 In 1801, Defence sailed to the Baltic under Captain Lord Henry Paulet with Admiral Hyde Parker's fleet.
 She was present at the Battle of Copenhagen, but did not see action as she was part of the reserve under Parker.

 On 11 February, 1805 she made contact with USS Constitution off Portugal 36.44 North.

+The Morning After Trafalgar by Clarkson Stanfield, depicts the captured San Ildefonso.